grantcotherman/Project_MissAmerica/README.md

 ## Visualization With Tableau

-For creating a Tableau dashboard, I decided to go with three graphs
+For creating a Tableau dashboard, I decided to go with three graphs:
 * Miss America winner's age over time
 * States with the most wins
 * States with the lowest population to winner ratios